proximax-storage/sirius-storage-mainnet-onboarding/docs/docker-method.md

 tools/pk2ks-util -dir director/keystore -key <PRIVATE_KEY>
 # Example: if your private key is 69b24c083026fed041e0db68ee5a471fb8656575b317db632c12b82be1fbea7c
 # tools/pk2ks-util -dir ../director/keystore -key 69b24c083026fed041e0db68ee5a471fb8656575b317db632c12b82be1fbea7c

+# the utility creates a file call "main".
+You should be able to see it if you run a ls command
+ls -al director/keystore/

+# clear your shell history to safeguard your private key.
+history -c
 ```

 ### Start SDN